-- The practice of naturopathic medicine by students completing a clinical (5) requirement for graduation from a naturopathic training program approved by the Board, so long as the practice is performed under the supervision of a physician licensed under Article 1 of this Chapter and the clinical requirement does not exceed one year. - A person who does not hold himself or herself out to be a naturopathic (6) doctor when that person furnishes information to customers on nutritional supplements, herbs, food, homeopathic preparations, and such physical forces as heat, cold, water, touch, and light at the person's retail, health spa, or health consulting establishment. - Unlawful Act.
-A person who violates this section is guilty of a Class 1 misdemeanor.
+- in another state, territory, or the District of Columbia when called into this State to consult with a licensed physician for a period not to exceed six months. - The practice of naturopathic medicine by students completing a clinical (5) requirement for graduation from a naturopathic training program approved by the Board, so long as the practice is performed under the supervision of a physician licensed under Article 1 of this Chapter and the clinical requirement does not exceed one year. - A person who does not hold himself or herself out to be a naturopathic (6) doctor when furnishing information to customers or selling, administering, or utilizing nutritional supplements, herbs, food, homeopathic preparations, and such physical forces as heat, cold, water, touch, and light at the person's retail, health spa, or health consulting establishment.

+(d) Unlawful Act. - A person who violates this section is guilty of a Class 1 misdemeanor.
 The Board may make application to superior court for an order enjoining a violation of this section.
 Upon a showing by the Board that a person has violated or is about to violate this section, the court may grant an injunction, restraining order, or take other appropriate action.